Published in Association with Society for Clinical Pediatrics

 For each Table, there must be a corresponding citation in the text and for each Table citation here must be a corresponding Table.

-IMPORTANT: PERMISSION- The author(s) are responsible for securing permission to reproduce all copyrighted figures or materials before they are published in (journal acronym).
+IMPORTANT: PERMISSION- The author(s) are responsible for securing permission to reproduce all copyrighted figures or materials before they are published in Clinical Pediatrics.
 A copy of the written permission must be included with the manuscript submission.

-8. Appendices.
+Appendices.
 They should be lettered to distinguish from numbered tables and figures.
 Include a descriptive title for each appendix (e.g., “Appendix A. Variable Names and Definitions”).
+Cross-check text for accuracy against appendices.

 |Institutional Subscription, Combined (Print & E-access)||$1,202.00|